tmtxt/tmtxt.github.com/_posts/2012-12-24-conkeror-getting-started-part-1.md

 I recommend you to install it based on Firefox.

+	Update: the downloading system seems to be fixed in Firefox 21, so I now recommend you to install it base on Firefox 21.
+Don't care about the note below.

-**__Note__**: There is currently a problem with the downloading system if you are using Firefox/XULRunner version 14 or above (now the XULRunner and Firefox have the same version number), so if you don't mind, just install the lastest Firefox/XULRunner version and enjoy Conkeror.
-Otherwise, I advise you to install Firefox/XULRunner 12 bacause Firefox/XULRunner 13 is rubbish.
+> Note: There is currently a problem with the downloading system if you are using Firefox/XULRunner version 14 or above (now the XULRunner and Firefox have the same version number), so if you don't mind, just install the lastest Firefox/XULRunner version and enjoy Conkeror.
+Otherwise, I advise you to install Firefox/XULRunner 12.
 Don't worry too much since Firefox/XULRunner releases the new version too fast so there are little changes in each version ;) Just use the 12 version, it is adequate, and wait until someone fix it and contribute the Conkeror or you can be the hero ;)

 ## Preparation:

 Here is the list of things you need to prepare in order to run Conkeror

-**Firefox** again I recommend Firefox version 12 ;)
+**Firefox** again I recommend Firefox version 21 ;)

 **Git** you need git to obtain conkeror source code.
 Please, forget the SVN.
 I hate it anyway :LOL: